 Step 4: Emphasize Growth

-I’ve found that top performers look for growth.
+Define growth opportunities by describing career progression, learning resources, mentorship, and how success in the role leads to expanded responsibilities.
 They want a future in the role.
 Your job post can show how they might advance and learn.

 Step 5: Create a Friendly Tone